zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 string predicate = "c => c.CompanyName == \"ABC\" && c.Location.Name == \"test\"";
 ```

-By default the generated Expression  will be translated into something like this (the `c` is lost and replaced by `Param_0`):
+By default, the generated expression will be translated into something like this (the `c` is lost and replaced by `Param_0`):

 ``` cs
 Param_0 => ((Param_0.CompanyName == "ABC") AndAlso (Param_0.Location.Name == "test"))